- Home

 While vast progress has been made to decrease fossil fuel funding, countries have failed to increase funding for clean energy at the same rate.
 Countries need to ensure they are scaling up clean energy finance at a fast enough rate to make a real climate impact.

 We have seen great success pressuring other countries; however, the United States is the biggest violator of the COP26 commitment.
 In 2023 and, so far, in 2024, the US provided $3.5 billion for overseas fossil fuel projects.
 The US Export-Import Bank alone just approved financing for six mega-projects, including $500 million to develop 300 oil and gas wells in Bahrain.
 The US is the largest member of the coalition of signers and is the biggest problem.
-We will continue to pressure our export credit agencies to take this commitment seriously and accept responsibility and the largest historical climate polluter.
+We will continue to pressure our export credit agencies to take this commitment seriously and accept responsibility as the largest historical climate polluter.